Microsoft Copilot: As Microsoft Copilot (consumer)

-On October 1, 2024, Microsoft announced a major overhaul of Copilot for personal accounts, which included UI changes, fully separating it from Bing, the addition of features such as Copilot Voice, Copilot Vision, and Think Deeper (a reasoning model), and the launch of Copilot Labs, an early access program exclusive to Microsoft Copilot Pro.
+On October 1, 2024, Microsoft announced a major overhaul of Copilot for personal accounts, it would be fully separated from Bing, now using a unique user interface.
+New features were introduced such as Copilot Voice, Copilot Vision, and Think Deeper (a reasoning model), and the launch of Copilot Labs, an early access program exclusive to Microsoft Copilot Pro.
 It has "warm tone and a distinct style" and provides "encouragement, feedback and advice".
 It has 4 voice options.
 Copilot Daily reads in voice the morning news, weather, and schedule.
 Conversation history could be used for personalization.
 The Lab contained Copilot Vision and Think Deeper at the time of announcement.

 In February 2025, Microsoft announced that Copilot Voice and Copilot Think Deeper, which uses OpenAI's o1 model, would be free for all Copilot users with unlimited access.
 Previously, free users had only limited access.

 On February 27, 2025, Microsoft launched a native Copilot app for macOS.

 On April 4, 2025, Microsoft introduced optional Memory for personalization (user preferences, facts, routines), Actions for performing specific tasks (tickets, reservations, gifts) online with specific partnering websites (Expedia, OpenTable, etc.), Pages as a canvas feature, Shopping assistant, Deep Research mode, and Copilot Search in Bing that combines search with generative AI responses.

-On October 23, 2025, Microsoft announced major changes to Copilot, which included the introduction of Mico, an assistant character which acts similarly to Microsoft's old assistant character Clippit.
+On October 23, 2025, Microsoft announced major changes to the consumer version of Copilot, which included the introduction of Mico, an assistant character which acts similarly to Microsoft's old assistant character Clippit.
 Copilot also became fully built-in to Edge as an opt-in experience and an upgraded user interface in Windows 11 was introduced, making Copilot more personal.
-All these changes were made to give Copilot a personality and identity.
+All these changes were made to give Copilot "a personality and identity".

+In November 2025, Microsoft announced that Copilot would be discontinued on WhatsApp and other third-party messaging platforms, with support ending on January 15, 2026.
+The change followed updates to platform policies affecting third-party chatbot integrations on messaging services.

+In March 2026, Microsoft announced in-chat experiences for partner applications in Microsoft Copilot, including Adobe Express, Adobe Acrobat, Base44, Box, Canva, Coursera, Figma, Miro, Monday.com, Optimizely, and Wix.
+These partner app experiences are available through the Microsoft 365 Agent Store.

+In August 2026, Microsoft announced it would be merging the consumer version of Copilot with M365 Copilot to create a new application.
+The new Copilot would be similar to MS365 Copilot, with added features from the consumer version of Copilot.
+Mico, Deep Research, group chats and other features would be removed.